 Many of the challenges we face today can be thought of in terms of a lost awareness around this eternal connection with all other life, and what may lie beyond.
 This materialises as an illusory sense of separation—from the 'natural' world, from other people, and even between parts of ourselves - causing us to feel conflicted.

 Medicine for the kind of healing urgently required by the times in which we live, can be distilled through the reimagining of both the relationship between life and death—or more specifically, between the living and the dead— and the purpose of beauty and grief.
-In my work I focus on incorporating these two key elements, which are often held as polarities.
+In my work I focus on bringing together these two key elements, which are often held as polarities.

 I consider felt experiences of landscapes (and more defined locations of distinction), to be part of an intuitive relating with the land as entity, the 'spirit of place' or genius loci with its own unique form of sentience—not merely a consequence of our own human projections—expressions of the Numinous in their own right.

-Andrew was born and grew up in Worthing, on the coast of Sussex, between sea and the South Downs.
+Andrew was born and grew up in Worthing, on the coast of Sussex, between the English Channel, and the South Downs.
 From an early age Andrew sensed a special quality within the hills and landscapes of this area, in particular the nearby iron age hillforts of Cissbury, and Chanctonbury.
-After more than twenty years of walking and relating with these and other locations across the county, Andrew maintains a deep connection to Sussex.
+After more than twenty years of regular walking, and relating with these and other locations across the county, Andrew maintains a deep connection to Sussex.